Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Comparison with Dark Matter Only Simulations

 Since one of the most significant differences between low- and high-mass galaxies is their morphology—where high-mass galaxies are mostly elliptical while low-mass galaxies are predominantly disk-shaped—we suspect that the difference in merger timescales for low-mass halos is due to the impact of their disk structure.
 To support this hypothesis, the right panel of Figure~\ref{fig:one2one} presents the logarithmic difference in merger timescales, \(\log_{10}(T_{\rm{dark}}/T_{\rm{baryon}})\), across different \(M_{\rm{host}}\) and \(F_{\rm{disk}}\) bins, where \(F_{\rm{disk}}\) represents the disk-to-total stellar mass fraction of the central galaxy at the merger snapshot \citep{2015ApJ...804L..40G}.
 Disk particles are identified based on the criterion \(J_{z}/J(E) > 0.7\), where \(J_{z}\) is the specific angular momentum of the particle, and \(J(E)\) is the expected angular momentum for a circular orbit at the same location.
 We find that \(\log_{10}(T_{\rm{dark}}/T_{\rm{baryon}})\) depends on \(F_{\rm{disk}}\), with larger values observed for higher \(F_{\rm{disk}}\), partially supporting our hypothesis.
 For high-mass halos, we believe that the resistance of baryons to tidal disruption may be the dominant effect, as many subhalos are disrupted much more quickly in DMO runs.
 This is evident in the left panel of Figure~\ref{fig:one2one}, where numerous events exhibit \(\log_{10}T_{\rm{dark}} < -0.3\) in the DMO runs but \(\log_{10}T_{\rm{baryon}} > 0\) in the baryonic simulations.

 We conduct a more detailed analysis by comparing the infall history of matched merger events in DMO and baryonic runs.
 Figure~\ref{fig:history} presents two matched events, one in a low-mass host halo hosting a central disk galaxy and the other in a high-mass host halo with a central elliptical galaxy.
 These two events have similar initial conditions, with \(\epsilon \sim 0.13\) and \(M_{\rm{sat}}/M_{\rm{cen}} \sim 0.1\).
+The selected events have relatively radial orbits, which exhibit more pronounced differences between the two runs.
+The mass ratios are chosen to ensure sufficiently long merger histories for clearer illustration, while avoiding rare cases with very small mass ratios.
 Notably, the differences between the DMO and baryonic runs exhibit opposite trends in high-mass and low-mass halos.
 In the low-mass halo, the subhalo in the baryonic run loses a significant amount of mass after its first pericenter passage and merges with the central galaxy immediately after the second passage.
 In contrast, in the DMO run, the subhalo survives through four pericenter passages.
 In the high-mass halo, the subhalo in the DMO run experiences a more rapid loss of mass and sinks to the center faster than in the baryonic run.

 While these analysis supports our hypothesis, further controlled experiments are necessary for a more comprehensive understanding, given the highly chaotic nature of the processes and the numerous influencing factors.
 Additionally, a thorough investigation is needed to determine whether these effects are physical or merely numerical artifacts.